Al-Muhtadi (Nizari imam)

 Muhammad (I) al-Muhtadi (محمد المهتدي), was the 21st Imam of the Nizari Ismailis.
 He was a concealed Imam.

 According to Ismaili historiography, al-Muhtadi (the Rightly Guided) was the elder son of the 20th Nizari Imam, al-Hadi, who moved around 1094 from Egypt to Northern Persia close to the region around Alamut.
-Here he was under the protection of the Nizari leaders Hassan-i Sabbah (d 1124) and Kiya Buzurg-Ummid (d 1138).
+Here he was under the protection of the Nizari leaders Hasan-i Sabbah (d.
+1124) and Kiya Buzurg-Ummid (d.
+1138).

 Life

-Muhammad bin Ali, surnamed al-Muhtadi is reported to have born in 502/1109 at the castle of Lambsar.
+Muhammad bin Ali, surnamed al-Muhtadi is reported to have been born in 502/1109 at the castle of Lambsar.
 He was the first Ismaili Nizari Imam to be born in Persia.
-He is also known as Muhtadi and Muhammad I. He became the Imam of the Nizari Ismailis after the death of his father, Imam al Hadi, in the year 530 AH.
+He is also known as Muhtadi and Muhammad I. He became the Imam of the Nizari Ismailis after the death of his father, Imam al-Hadi, in the year 530 AH.